sarcophagus-org/base-token-incentives/README.md

 # Sarcophagus dApp Usage Incentive

-![Graphic Needed: Circular Patterns, Recycling Symbol, "Sarcophagus is Free to Use on BASE - Gas Fees"]

 To make it as easy as possible for new users to try **Sarcophagus** and create their own **dead man’s switches**, we will **reimburse any user** that **creates or re-wraps a Sarcophagus on BASE**.

 - **Reimbursements will cover the $SARCO costs** associated with using Sarcophagus.